Claude Opus 4.6 for Code Review: The Bug Hunter AI | 2026 Deep Dive

 At $0.08 per review (~6K input/2K output tokens), Claude is cost-effective for most teams when bundled in Git AutoReview's $14.99/team/month flat pricing.
 You're paying for the SWE-bench #1 ranking, 38/40 cybersecurity investigations, and self-correction capability that catches bugs other models miss.

-Try it free: 10 reviews per day, no credit card required.
+Install free: 10 reviews per day, no credit card required.

 Tired of slow code reviews?
-AI catches issues in seconds, you approve what ships.
+AI catches issues in seconds.
+You decide what gets published.

 Frequently Asked Questions